Walid Raad

 Walid Raad (Ra'ad) (Arabic: وليد رعد) (born 1967 in Chbanieh, Lebanon) is a contemporary media artist.
 The Atlas Group is a fictional collective, the work of which is produced by Walid Raad.
-He lives and works in New York, where he is currently a professor at the School of Art at the Cooper Union School of Art.
+He lives and works in New York, where he is currently a distinguished visiting professor of photography at Bard College, in addition to being a professor of photography at the Cooper Union School of Art.

 His works to date include film, photography, multimedia installations, and accompanying public performances.
 All, in one way or another, deal with the contemporary history of Lebanon with particular emphasis on the Lebanese Civil War of 1975–90.
 The work is also often concerned with the representation of traumatic events of collective historical dimensions; and the ways film, video, and photography function as documents of physical and psychological violence.
-He is also a member of the Arab Image Foundation.
+He is represented by Sfeir-Semler Gallery Beirut/Hamburg and is also a member of the Arab Image Foundation.

 Early life and education

 Walid Raad was born in 1967 in Christian East Beirut to a Palestinian mother and a Lebanese father.
 Raad's dream was to become a photojournalist.
 It was his father who gave him his first camera and helped to create a home darkroom.
 Since his teen years Raad has been introduced to the photographic medium as well as European photography magazines such as Photo, Zoom, and Photo Reporter, where he saw the work of Eugène Atget, Henri Cartier-Bresson, Man Ray, Diane Arbus, and Helmut Newton.

 Ra'ad had to leave Beirut in 1983 and relocate to the United States.
 He received his BFA from the Rochester Institute of Technology in 1989, where he continued focused study of photography.
 In addition to that he also started taking classes in Middle Eastern studies.
 He comments: "I never got to learn anything about the history of the Arab world, or the history of Lebanon in a serious way.
 That training was in the United States."
-He went on to complete his MA and Ph.D. in Cultural and Visual Studies at the University of Rochester in 1993 and 1996, respectively.
+He went on to complete his MA and Ph.D. in Visual and Cultural Studies at the University of Rochester in 1993 and 1996, respectively.
 He completed a dissertation based partly on writing by American and European hostages held in Lebanon in the 1980s during the country's civil wars.
 Working on the dissertation Raad had to encounter extensive work with archives and archival documents, as well as obtaining theoretical literacy, research and presentation skills to meet the demands of a PhD.
 Those skills Raad will employ throughout his artistic practice.